Pharmacy FAQs – Member Services

 - Perform clinical services like medication assessments, care plan development, immunization services, travel health clinics.

 - Assist members with medication coverage requirements, special authorization, step therapy, etc.

-Why is ARTARx only offered to Alberta?
+Why is ARTARx only offered in a defined pharmacy service zone?

 Who owns ARTARx?